nylas/nylas-python/README.md

 ### Working with Messages, Contacts, Calendars, etc.

-Each of the primary collections (contacts, messages, etc.) behave the same way as `threads`.
+Each of the primary collections (contacts, messages, etc.) behaves the same way as `threads`.
 For example, finding messages with a filter is similar to finding threads:

 ```python
 messages = namespace.messages.where(to=ben@nilas.com).all()
 ```

-The `where` method accepts a hash of filters or keyword arguments, as documented in the [Inbox Filters Documentation](https://www.nilas.com/docs/api#filters).
+The `where` method accepts a keyword argument for each of the filters documented in the [Inbox Filters Documentation](https://www.nilas.com/docs/api#filters).

 ## Account Management

 ### Account status

-It's possible to query the status of the all the user accounts registered to an app by using `.accounts`:
+It's possible to query the status of all the user accounts registered to an app by using `.accounts`:

 ```python
 accounts = client.accounts